 • Flame propagation performance treatment.
 Before a permit is granted, the owner or agent shall file with the fire code official a certificate executed by an approved testing laboratory certifying that the tents and membrane structures and their appurtenances; sidewalls, drops and tarpaulins; floor coverings, bunting and combustible decorative materials and effects, including sawdust where used on floors or passageways, are composed of material meeting the flame propagation performance criteria of Test Method 1 or Test Method 2, as appropriate, of NFPA 701 or shall be treated with a flame retardant in an approved manner and meet the flame propagation performance criteria of Test Method 1 or Test Method 2, as appropriate, of NFPA 701, and that such flame propagation performance criteria are effective for the period specified by the permit.

 • Label.
 Membrane structures or tents shall have a permanently affixed label bearing the identification of size and fabric or material type.

-• An affidavit or affirmation shall be submitted to the AHJ and a copy retained on the premises on which the tent or air supported structure is located.
+• Certification.
+An affidavit or affirmation shall be submitted to the AHJ and a copy retained on the premises on which the tent or air supported structure is located.
 It shall attest to: the names and address of the owners of the tent or air supported structure, the date the fabric was last treated with flame retardant solution, the trade name or kind of chemical used in treatment, the name of the person or firm treating the material, and the name of the testing agency and test standard by which the fabric was tested.

 • Membrane structures shall be limited to one story in height.
 However, height shall not be limited in number of feet unless otherwise ruled by the AHJ.